tildetown/tildemush-docs/README.md

 # Using tildemush

-TODO: PC
+TODO: WIIFM
-TODO: Update this as it progresses
+TODO: Update this section outline as the headings are made

 - [Starting tildemush](#starting-tildemush)
     - [To start tildemush](#to-start-tildemush)